AEADataEditor/replication-template-development/sample-language-report.md

 > [REQUIRED] Please adjust your tables to account for the noted numerical discrepancies, or explain (in the README) discrepancies that a replicator should expect.

+> [REQUIRED] Please adjust your figures to account for the noted discrepancies, or explain (in the README) discrepancies that a replicator should expect.

 ## RCT

 > [REQUIRED] This is a RCT.
 The AEA requires that RCTs be registered, the registration number be **cited** in the title page footnote.
 For more details, see [AEA RCT policy](https://www.aeaweb.org/journals/policies/rct-registry) and the example citation provided in the [AEA Sample References](https://www.aeaweb.org/journals/policies/sample-references).